greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 -   Oracle Linux 64-bit 8.7 or later, using the Red Hat Compatible Kernel \(RHCK\)
 -   Rocky Linux 8.7 or later

-> **Caution** Do not install anti-virus software of any type on Greenplum Database hosts.
-VMware Greenplum is not supported for use with anti-virus software because the additional CPU and IO load interferes with Greenplum Database operations.
+> **Note** If you use endpoint security software on your Greenplum Database hosts, it may affect your database performance and stability.
+See [About Endpoint Security Sofware](../security-guide/topics/preface.html#endpoint_security) for more information.

 > **Caution** A kernel issue in Red Hat Enterprise Linux 8.5 and 8.6 can cause I/O freezes and synchronization problems with XFS filesystems.
 This issue is fixed in RHEL 8.7.
 See [RHEL8: xfs_buf deadlock between inode deletion and block allocation](https://access.redhat.com/solutions/6984334).